-With respect to cancer or other life-threatening diseases or conditions, an approved clinical trial is a Phase II, Phase III, or Phase IV clinical trial that is conducted in relation to the prevention, detection or treatment of cancer or other life-threatening disease or condition and which meets any of the following criteria in the bulleted list below.

-With respect to cardiovascular disease or musculoskeletal disorders of the spine, hip and knees and other diseases or disorders which are not life-threatening, an approved clinical trial is a Phase I, Phase II, or Phase III clinical trial that is conducted in relation to the detection or treatment of such non-life-threatening disease or disorder and which meets any of the following

-- Federally funded trials.
-The study or investigation is approved or funded (which may include funding through in-kind contributions) by one or more of the following: - National Institutes of Health (NIH).
-(Includes National Cancer Institute (NCI); - Centers for Disease Control and Prevention (CDC); - Agency for Healthcare Research and Quality (AHRQ); - Centers for Medicare and Medicaid Services (CMS); - A cooperative group or center of any of the entities described above or the United States Department of Defense (DOD) or the Veterans Administration (VA); - A qualified non-governmental research entity identified in the guidelines issued by the National Institutes of Health for center support grants. - The Department of Veterans Affairs, the Department of Defense or the Department of Energy as long as the study or investigation has been reviewed and approved through a system of peer review that is determined by the Secretary of Health and Human Services to meet both of the following criteria: - Comparable to the system of peer review of studies and investigations used by the National Institutes of Health. - o Ensures unbiased review of the highest scientific standards by qualified individuals who have no interest in the outcome of the review. - The study or investigation is conducted under an investigational new drug application reviewed by the U.S. Food and Drug Administration - The study or investigation is a drug trial that is exempt from having such an investigational new drug application; - The subject or purpose of the trial must be the evaluation of an item or service that meets the definition of Covered Service and is not otherwise excluded under the Agreement.
+- A service that is clearly inconsistent with widely accepted and established standards of care for a particular diagnosis. - Drugs, items, devices, and services specifically excluded from coverage in the contract, except for drugs, items, devices and services required to be covered pursuant to applicable law. - Drugs, items, devices and services provided by the research sponsors free of charge for any person taking part in the trial. - With respect to cancer or other life-threatening diseases or conditions, a qualifying clinical trial is a Phase I, Phase II, Phase III, or Phase IV clinical trial.
+It takes place in relation to the prevention, detection or treatment of cancer or other life-threatening disease or conditions, including involving a drug that is exempt under federal regulations from a new drug application.
+It meets any of the following criteria in the bulleted list below. - With respect to cardiovascular disease or musculoskeletal disorders of the spine, hip and knees and other diseases or disorders which are not life-threatening, an approved clinical trial is a Phase I, Phase II, or Phase III clinical trial.
+It takes place in relation to the detection or treatment of such non-life-threatening disease or disorder that meets any of the following criteria in the bulleted list below. - Federally funded trials.
+The study or investigation is approved or funded (which may include funding through in-kind contributions) by one or more of the following: - o National Institutes of Health (NIH).
+(Includes National Cancer Institute (NCI).) - Centers for Disease Control and Prevention (CDC); - Agency for Healthcare Research and Quality (AHRQ); - Centers for Medicare and Medicaid Services (CMS); - A cooperative group or center of any of the entities described above or the United States Department of Defense (DOD) or the Veterans Affairs (VA); - A qualified non-governmental research entity shown in the guidelines issued by the National Institutes of Health for center support grants. - The Department of Veterans Affairs, the Department of Defense or the Department of Energy if the study or investigation has been reviewed and approved through a system of peer review that is determined by the Secretary of Health and Human Services to meet both of the following criteria: - Comparable to the system of peer review of studies and investigations used by the National Institutes of Health. - Ensures unbiased review of the highest scientific standards by qualified persons who have no interest in the outcome of the review. - The study or investigation takes place under an investigational new drug application reviewed by the U.S. Food and Drug Administration; - The study or investigation is a drug trial that is exempt from having such an investigational new drug application.